computerundsound/IntelliJPlugin_CurNote/readme.md

 ## What can I do with this ?

-With this plugin, you can save some notice to your project on an very easy way.
+With this plugin, you can save some notes to your project on an very easy way.

+The notes will be stored in .idea folder - so normally they will not be tracked by a version system (like git), if you exclude your .idea -folder from git.

+If you **want** to be your notes to be tracked by git, you can add this line into your .gitignore file:

+!.idea/.curNotes.txt

 Jörg Wrase